• Skip to primary navigation

 Why Professional Help Is Often the Right Solution for Cocaine Recovery

-• Contingency Management – which reinforces positive behaviors with rewards that are low-cost.
+• Contingency management.
+This reinforces positive behaviors with rewards that are low-cost.

-• Cognitive-Behavioral Therapy (CBT) – which assists in improving coping skills and altering maladaptive behaviors.
-Including CBT within an integrated treatment program helps the recovering cocaine addict identify and replace unhealthy thoughts and behaviors while developing new and healthier ways of functioning.
+• Cognitive behavioral therapy (CBT).
+CBT assists in improving coping skills and altering maladaptive behaviors.
+Including CBT in an integrated treatment program helps the recovering cocaine addict identify and replace unhealthy thoughts and behaviors while developing new and healthier ways of functioning.

-• Matrix Model – which combines individual, group, and family therapy for preventing relapse along with education about addiction.
-Individual and group counseling helps those in recovery from long-term crack or cocaine use heal psychologically.
+• Matrix model.
+This combines individual, group and family therapy to prevent relapse.
+Individual and group counseling help those in recovery from long-term crack or cocaine use heal psychologically.

-There’s no need to go it alone when facing the challenges of cocaine recovery.
-At FHE Health, we have helped many people overcome these hurdles and find freedom from crack or cocaine addiction.
-If you or a family member need help, contact us today to get started.
+There’s no need to go it alone when beating cocaine addiction hurdles.
+At FHE Health, we’ve helped many people overcome these hurdles and find freedom from crack or cocaine addiction.
+If you or a family member needs help, contact us today to get started.

 About Kristina Robb-Dover